fumes/fumes.jekyll/_posts/2017-01-29-bali-chinese-rooster.md

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_20170128_111602.jpg %}

-The architecture is really well thought, with big opening to let air and light in, so even the inside part of this Benoa temple fells roomy and grandiose.
+The architecture is really well thought, with big openings to let air and light in, so even the inside part of this Benoa temple feels roomy and grandiose.

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_20170128_113215.jpg %}